Democratic Party (United States): Privacy

 The Democratic Party believes that individuals should have a right to privacy.
 For example, many Democrats have opposed the NSA warrantless surveillance of American citizens.

 Some Democratic officeholders have championed consumer protection laws that limit the sharing of consumer data between corporations.
 Democrats have opposed sodomy laws since the 1972 platform which stated that "Americans should be free to make their own choice of life-styles and private habits without being subject to discrimination or prosecution", and believe that government should not regulate consensual noncommercial sexual conduct among adults as a matter of personal privacy.

 Foreign policy issues

+In foreign policy, the party supports liberal internationalism as well as tough stances against China and Russia.

 The foreign policy of the voters of the two major parties has largely overlapped since the 1990s.
 A Gallup poll in early 2013 showed broad agreement on the top issues, albeit with some divergence regarding human rights and international cooperation through agencies such as the United Nations.

 In June 2014, the Quinnipiac Poll asked Americans which foreign policy they preferred:

 Democrats chose A over B by 65% to 32%; Republicans chose A over B by 56% to 39%; and independents chose A over B by 67% to 29%.

-Iraq War

-In 2002, Congressional Democrats were divided on the Authorization for Use of Military Force Against Iraq: 147 voted against it (21 in the Senate and 126 in the House) and 110 voted for it (29 in the Senate and 81 in the House).
-Since then, many prominent Democrats, such as former senator John Edwards, have expressed regret about this decision and have called it a mistake while others, such as Senator Hillary Clinton, have criticized the conduct of the war yet not repudiated their initial vote for it (though Clinton later went on to repudiate her stance during the 2008 primaries).
-Referring to Iraq, Senate Majority Leader Harry Reid declared in April 2007 the war to be "lost" while other Democrats (especially during the 2004 presidential election cycle) accused the President of lying to the public about weapons of mass destruction in Iraq.
-Among lawmakers, Democrats are the most vocal opponents of Operation Iraqi Freedom and campaigned on a platform of withdrawal ahead of the 2006 midterm elections.

-A March 2003 CBS News poll taken a few days before the invasion of Iraq found that 34% of Democrats nationwide would support it without United Nations backing, 51% would support it only with its backing and 14% would not support it at all.
-The Los Angeles Times stated in early April 2003 that 70% of Democrats supported the decision to invade while 27% opposed it.
-The Pew Research Center stated in August 2007 that opposition increased from 37% during the initial invasion to 74%.
-In April 2008, a CBS News poll found that about 90% of Democrats disapprove of the Bush administration's conduct and want to end the war within the next year.